 - e.
 Admin Status Ensure that an appropriate value is selected.
 The Admin Status indicates if the port is up or down - f.
 Content Filtering To ensure that all DNS requests to non-corporate domains on this wired network are sent to OpenDNS, select Enabled for Content Filtering. - g.
 Uplink Select Enabled to configure uplink on this wired profile.
 If Uplink is set to Enabled and this network profile is assigned to a specific port, the port will be enabled as Uplink port.
-For more information on assigning a wired network profile to a port, see Assigning a Profile to Ethernet Ports on page 114. - 4.
+For more information on assigning a wired network profile to a port, see Assigning a Profile to Ethernet Ports on page 113. - h.
+Spanning Tree-Select the Spanning Tree checkbox to enable Spanning Tree Protocol (STP) on the wired profile.
+STP ensures that there are no loops in any bridged Ethernet network and operates on all downlink ports, regardless of forwarding mode.
+STP will not operate on the uplink port and is supported only on IAPs with three or more ports.
+By default Spanning Tree is disabled on wired profiles. - 4.
 Click Next.
 The VLAN tab details are displayed. - 5.
 Configure VLAN for the wired profile.
 For more information, see Configuring VLAN for a Wired Profile on page 108.